Doug Ford: Healthcare

+In 2018, Ford said he believes that the provincial government should fully subsidize dental costs for low-income seniors, something he enacted in 2019 as the Ontario Seniors Dental Care Program.
+The federal government also later enacted the Canadian Dental Care Plan, which partially subsidized dental care for qualifying individuals with a household income under 90k.
+Applications were open to seniors, kids and teens, and adults with qualifying disabilities as of December 2024.

+In 2023, Ontario saw 1,199 ER closures, mostly impacting rural areas.
+This problem further increased in 2024, to nearly 15,000 hours of ER or urgent care closures.
+The main reasons cited were staff shortages, specifically of nurses, which combined accounted for 96% of closures.
+The Ford government pledged $44 million in July 2023 to combat the closures and $500 million in November 2024 for educating more nurses and specialized training for current ones.

 Ontario Health

 The Ford government introduced the Ontario Health agency in 2019, with the goal of centralizing services.
 The province expects to save $350 million a year by 2021–22.

-The introduction of the agency has been criticized however, as similar approach was introduced in Alberta, which has the highest per capita healthcare spending in the country, with the NDP noting that "In British Columbia and in Alberta, health centralization wasted billions of dollars", and as wasting "time, money and energy on reshaping the health bureaucracy" rather than "specific solutions to well-identified problems."
+The introduction of the agency has been criticized however, as a similar approach was introduced in Alberta, which has the highest per capita healthcare spending in the country, with the NDP noting that "In British Columbia and in Alberta, health centralization wasted billions of dollars", and it wasted "time, money and energy on reshaping the health bureaucracy" rather than providing "specific solutions to well-identified problems."